-Art from Afterculture • Spirit of Place • Illuminating Rumi
+Art from Afterculture • Spirit of Place • Illuminating Rumi and Hafiz

 While focusing on illuminating Rumi and other enlightened beings, he has developed installations such as The Arts of the Afterculture and Bridge of Light; illustrated children’s books (The Velveteen Rabbit) and most recently created a whole body of work known as Celtic Blessings.
 Celtic Blessings hung as a solo exhibit at the ABC Home and Carpet Store in Manhattan.